A BESPOKE 250+ MILE CROSSING FROM NORTH TO SOUTH ACROSS THE FULL GAMBIT OF ICELAND’S MAGICAL AND SURREAL INTERIOR.

 This is a World of fire and ice that you will never forget: A tough, satisfying and utterly unique adventure fit for the most hardy of souls.
+Our entirely bespoke route has been designed by our event planners to showcase this magnificent country in all it's glory, including all the best bits of the world famous Laugavegur Trail.
+You won't find an adventure like this anywhere else.

-SIGN UP NOW FOR ONLY*
+SIGN UP NOW FROM ONLY*

 *price per month, depending on departure date, click here for more info on pricing